Shimazu Nariakira: Love of education and Western culture

-Nariakira was considered one of the wisest daimyō of his time, thanks to his love of education.
-In order to better understand this point, his background and education must be considered.
+Nariakira was considered one of the wisest daimyō of his time, due to his appreciation of education.

 In 1812, at age three, Nariakira was designated the heir to the Satsuma lordship by his father.
 As with any daimyō’s heir, Nariakira was prepared for his future role, by receiving a well-rounded education in the martial and scholarly arts.
 As stated above, Nariakira shared his grandfather Shigehide's fascination with Western culture and learning.
 The young Nariakira was fascinated by his grandfather's collection of western items, which included clocks, musical instruments, telescopes, microscopes, and weapons.
 In the course of his education, he was also taught how to read and write Roman letters, and would later use Roman letters to write Japanese words as a personal form of code.
 Shigehide also introduced Nariakira to Philipp Franz von Siebold, a German physician serving as the director of the Dutch East India Company (Vereenigde Oostindische Compagnie) in Nagasaki, making him one of the few Japanese to have actually met a Westerner.

 After he became daimyō of Satsuma, Nariakira had Minayoshi Hotoku, a Satsuma physician, build the Iroha-maru, one of the first Western-style ships built in Japan.
 It was based on Minayoshi's 6 ft, 3 ft model.
 Nariakira then built a shipyard for Western-style shipbuilding at Sakurajima.
 He carried his love of Western culture into the military of Satsuma where he implemented Western-style cavalry and demanded annual military field maneuvers.
 However, without the Satsuma budget that had been so carefully restored by his enemy Zusho, none of this would have been possible.